What is Signal? How does it work?

 - Target: Select Salesforce as the third-party app to connect to.

-- Service URL: Enter the beginning of the Salesforce URL to which you are redirected when you log in to Salesforce: the part starting with “https://” and ending with “salesforce.com”.
-Example: https://na8.salesforce.com
+- Service URL: Enter the beginning of the Salesforce URL to which you are redirected when you log in to Salesforce (e.g., https://na8.salesforce.com).

-- Client Id and Client Secret: These two long strings of characters are unique to the OAuth2 app your Salesforce administrator has set up (Consumer Key and Consumer Secret in Salesforce terms).
+- Client Id and Client Secret: These values come from the OAuth2 app configured in Salesforce (Consumer Key and Consumer Secret).

-- Authorization URL: This will depend on your Salesforce environment.
-The default value may be correct for a production environment.
-See Salesforce Developers Documentation.
+- Authorization URL: This depends on your Salesforce environment; the default may be correct for production.

 - Access Token URL: Use the default value.